 A good case in point is Vanguard’s Total Stock Market Index ETF that I own as part of a couple of my accounts, because it boasts being effectively the “… broad U.S. stock market …” in one ETF.
 It holds many different stocks, but is risky in the sense that it is all in stocks.
 I decided this might be a good way to have a U.S. Investments portion in my RRSPs.
 I am neither endorsing, nor am I flagging this fund.
 I am using the ETF as an example of why you need to read the annual reports about your investments.

 By reading the Annual Report, I learned about two terms I was unaware of:

-Which are both explained in the report’s glossary as ways to measure how closely a fund tracks with a given index.
+These are both explained in the report’s glossary as ways to measure how closely a fund tracks with a given index.
 This alone was useful (I like to learn at least 3 things from anything I read, so this was a great start).

 Among the funds that CRSP will now provide indexes for is the $23.5 billion Vanguard Total Stock Market ETF (NYSEArca: VTI)—an index-investing purist’s security that canvasses just about the entire U.S. stock market, and will cover a bit more of it once the transition to the CRSP US Total Market Index takes place.